AnonymousX1025/AnonXMusic/cookies/README.md

 3. Play any video.
 4. Use the extension to retrieve the cookies for this site.
 5. Paste the contents of the `cookies.txt` file here in cookies.txt.
+6. Your cookies may look like the ones already in cookies.txt

 ---